View Source Testing Queues

 Asserting Enqueued Jobs

 During test runs you don't typically want to execute jobs.
 Rather, you need to verify that the job was enqueued properly.
-With the recommended test setup queues and plugins are disabled, and jobs won't execute at all.
+With the recommended test setup queues and plugins are disabled, and jobs won't be inserted into the database at all.
+Instead, they'll be executed immediately within the calling process.
 The Oban.Testing.assert_enqueued/2 and Oban.Testing.refute_enqueued/2 helpers simplify running queries to check for those available or scheduled jobs sitting in the database.

 Let's look at an example where we want to check that an activation job is enqueued after a user signs up: